 The temple to Montu and Rattawy was a large, long-standing structure, with its own sacred grove.
 It had a processional way and giant statues of cobras, which certainly made it distinct.
 (The cobra-goddess was another protector of the sun, which is why Ra, Rattawy and Hathor all wear her on their headdresses.)

 There is very little written evidence for a cult of Rattawy, but fragments of demotic (vernacular) papyrus include a hymn to her:

-Rattawy also appears in several documents including receipts from her temple for wine and other offerings, and also for curses and oaths.
-The curse is interesting as it mentions Rattawy of Thebes in particular.
-She also had gardens and fields, which were no doubt attached to her temples.
+Other documents from her temple include receipts for wine and other offerings, as well as curses and oaths.
+One curse is interesting as it mentions Rattawy of Thebes in particular.
+Some pertain to gardens and fields attached to her temples.
 One text mentions the bull of Medamut, Montu, as well as Rattawy.
 Another is a fragment of a temple oath, which mentions her and Hathor.